Prince Paul of Thurn and Taxis: Marriage, estrangement and death

-In 1868, Prince Paul von Thurn und Taxis was forced by his family to marry Elise morganatically, and thereafter was disowned by them, stripped of all his titles, rank and birthrights against an annual pension of 6000 florin.
+In 1868, Prince Paul von Thurn und Taxis was forced by his family to marry Elise morganatically, and thereafter was disowned by them and stripped of all his titles, rank and birthrights against an annual pension of 6000 florin.
 Paul kept writing to Ludwig but without any reply.
 In the end he begged the King to give him a title.
 On 19 June 1868 Ludwig inscribed him upon the list of the nobility of Bavaria as Herr Paul von Fels.
 However, his later petition for conferment of hereditary nobility was declined on 10 December 1869 at the request of the Bavarian Ministry.

 Paul tried to reconnect with Richard Wagner as a diary entry of Cosima Wagner on 11 April 1869 shows:"...Hans reporting nothing but bad things from Munich; on top of that a letter from Paul of Fels (formerly Prince Taxis), who wants an appointment of some kind, and, in order to secure it, tells us a lot of gossip!
 At three o’clock a boat trip with the three little ones and R."

 Paul started a new attempt to reconcile with his father and visited him together with Elise on 3 August 1869 in Schloss Donaustauf, obviously to no avail.
 Paul then became an actor at the Zurich theatre in Switzerland, but ended his acting career after being hissed off the stage.